george28cs/spawn_rfid_module/README.md

 ## spawn_rfid_module

-Read and parse input device(like mouse, keyboard and IR-Remote)'s event data.
+Read and parse input device(like mouse, keyboard, RFID scanner and IR-Remote)'s event data.
 Forked from  [input-event](https://www.npmjs.com/package/input-event).

+**NOTE: This module only runs on Linux based systems**

 This module uses the child_process.spawn() method instead of openSync.